Great Safaris Trip Itinerary for a Group Safari

 Days 8 - 9 (Fri Mar 13, 2026-Sat Mar 14, 2026) Morning and afternoon game drives with the option of a guided walking safari Nottens Bush Camp - Suite

 Day 10 (Sun Mar 15, 2026) Fly to Victoria Falls, Zimbabwe.
 Receive a warm welcome and private transfer to the hotel.
-Go on an afternoon sunset cruise on the Zambezi River Illala Lodge Hotel - Deluxe Room
+Go on an afternoon sunset cruise on the Zambezi River Illala Lodge - Deluxe Room

-Day 11 (Mon Mar 16, 2026) Private tour of the Falls, lunch at the popular Lookout Cafe and a once in a lifetime Elephant Encounter Illala Lodge Hotel - Deluxe Room
+Day 11 (Mon Mar 16, 2026) Private tour of the Falls, lunch at the popular Lookout Cafe and a once in a lifetime Elephant Encounter Illala Lodge - Deluxe Room

-Day 12 (Tue Mar 17, 2026) Walk with Rhino in Zambia and enjoy lunch at The Elephant Cafe Illala Lodge Hotel - Deluxe Room
+Day 12 (Tue Mar 17, 2026) Walk with Rhino in Zambia and enjoy lunch at The Elephant Cafe Illala Lodge - Deluxe Room

 Day 13 (Wed Mar 18, 2026) After last minute shopping in town, fly late morning to Johannesburg and connect with your flight back home